bchainhub/foxar/config/README.md

 no_storage_caching = false
 # Whether to store the referenced sources in the metadata as literal data.
 use_literal_content = false
-# use ipfs method to generate the metadata hash, solc's default.
+# use ipfs method to generate the metadata hash, ylem's default.
 # To not include the metadata hash, to allow for deterministic code: https://docs.soliditylang.org/en/latest/metadata.html, use "none"
 bytecode_hash = "ipfs"
 # Whether to append the metadata hash to the bytecode